HVAC PPC Guide: How To Get Leads and Boost ROI

 PPC metrics that HVAC companies should track include:

-Businesses can aggressively utilize Google Analytics and Google Tag Manager in conjunction with the Google Ads platform to track campaign performance.
+Businesses can use Google Analytics and Google Tag Manager in conjunction with Google Ads to track campaign performance.

 How to Adjust Campaigns to Improve ROI

 What should HVAC businesses do if their campaigns fail to hit specific metric benchmarks?
-Consier the following:
+Consider the following:

-- Pause Keywords: Stop spending on low-conversion keywords and put those resources toward top-converting terms.
+• Pause Keywords: Stop spending on low-converting keywords and reallocate those resources to top-converting terms.

-- Expand Service Areas: Use geo-targeting to expand ads into nearby cities.
+• Expand Service Areas: Use geo-targeting to reach nearby cities.

 Common HVAC PPC Mistakes & How to Avoid Them